The sixth and final workshop in the series will be held on October 18th 2020 (rescheduled from September 27th), with Kaoru Kakizakai teaching Sanya.

 – Lecturer, Tokyo College of Music

 – Full time Instructor, International Shakuhachi Kenshukan

 – President of the International Shakuhachi Training Centre’s Chichibu and Nerima Schools

 Lindsay lived for ten years in Japan, studying classical honkyoku with Katsuya Yokoyama and Kaoru Kakizakai, and Kinkoryū honkyoku and gaikyoku with Jūmei Tokumaru.

-He holds Masters degrees in shakuhachi performance from Tokyo Geidai (Tokyo University of the Arts) and Sydney Conservatorium of Music, and is a shihan of the Chikushinkai/KSK.
+He holds Masters degrees in shakuhachi performance from Tokyo Geidai (Tokyo University of the Arts) and Sydney Conservatorium of Music, and is currently a PhD candidate at University of Melbourne (ethnomusicology), researching musical variation and interpretation in honkyoku performance.
+He is a shihan of the Chikushinkai/KSK.

 Lindsay currently teaches and performs in Melbourne.
 He can be heard performing on Kaoru Kakizakai’s most recent album, Honkyoku 3.